MyEventus/home/README.md

 # SB Admin Jekyll

+THIS IS STILL UNDER DEVELOPMENT AS OF 2021 FEB 22.
+NOT READY TO USE, TOO MANY BUGS AND TODO'S

+THIS IS MORE OF A SELF TEACHING EXCERCISE, NOOB.

+TEMPLATE BASED ON..

 This is a Jekyll version of the beautiful [sb-admin](https://startbootstrap.com/themes/sb-admin-2/) provided by Startbootrap for Boostrap 4.
 It's been modified for Jekyll use, meaning that graphs are generated from data, and the main content (with posts) is supported.